 Yes!
 Upload a photo to any visualizer app and virtually apply colors to your walls before buying.

-They give good approximations but aren't perfect.
+They give good approximations but aren't perfect because metamerism, screen calibration, and Kelvin lighting all shift color perception.
 Always test real paint samples for final decisions.

 Still unsure about colors?
-Carolina Renew Painting & Finishes offers free color consultations with every painting estimate.
-We'll help you choose the perfect colors!
+Carolina Renew Painting & Finishes Painting & Finishes offers free color consultations with every interior painting and exterior painting estimate.
+We help you move from app previews to real sample boards, sheen selection, and colors that still work in your actual lighting after the job is done.

 Call Now